Tarnak Farm incident: Article 32 hearing

 One of the issues highlighted by the Inquiry related to the use of amphetamines in combat.
 In testimony it was revealed that Schmidt and Umbach were told by their superiors to use "go pills" on their missions, and the airmen blamed the incident on the drugs.
 This was a significant part of the defense of the two pilots.
 Schmidt's defense also blamed the fog of war.

 Another issue that was evident, but remained largely in the background, was the quality of communications between the various coalition forces in Afghanistan.

 Disposition

 On September 11, 2002, William Umbach and Harry Schmidt were officially charged with four counts of negligent manslaughter, eight counts of aggravated assault, and one count of dereliction of duty.
 Umbach's charges were later dismissed.
 Schmidt's charges were reduced on June 30, 2003, to just the dereliction of duty charge.

 On July 6, 2004, Umbach was reprimanded for leadership failures and allowed to retire.

 U.S. Lieutenant General Bruce Carlson found Schmidt guilty of dereliction of duty in what the U.S. military calls a "non-judicial hearing" before a senior officer.
 He was fined nearly $5,700 in pay and reprimanded.
 The reprimand, written by Carlson, said Schmidt had "flagrantly disregarded a direct order", "exercised a total lack of basic flight discipline", and "blatantly ignored the applicable rules of engagement".

-Here is an excerpt from the letter of reprimand given to Schmidt:
+The letter of reprimand given to Schmidt read in part: